hepcat72/TILDETeams/review_meeting_guidelines.md

 The author's responsibility is as it pertains to addressing defects reported by reviewers.
 The author's responsibilities during a review meeting are to:

 - Understand all defects reported by reviewers enough to address them.
-- Ensure reviewers understand the reviewed documents enough to find defects.
+- Ensure reviewers understand the changes enough to find defects.

 #### AUTHOR LIMITATIONS

-A review meeting is limited to understanding changed documents and review issues.
+A review meeting is limited to understanding changes and review issues.
 It is not the reviewer's responsibility to:

 - Explain how they intend to address a review issue.
 - Reject a review issue.
-- Defend a change in the reviewed documents.
+- Defend a change.

 #### AUTHOR ACTIONS

-- Answer reviewer questions about the content of the document(s).
+- Answer reviewer questions about the content of the changes.
 - Ask for clarifications about reported defects, if unclear.

 ## CONTEXT